fiatconnect/specification/fiatconnect-api.md

 ### 7.3.2.
 Fiat Account Schemas

 All Fiat Account Schemas supported by FiatConnect MUST contain the `name`, `institution`, and `fiatAccountType` fields. `name` is a friendly, user-definable name for the account.
-`institution` is the financial institution/organization the account is with, and `fiatAccountType` is a `FiatAccountTypeEnum` value, representing the type of fiat account this schema represents.
+`institution` is a user-friendly name representing the financial institution/organization the account is with, and `fiatAccountType` is a `FiatAccountTypeEnum` value, representing the type of fiat account this schema represents.
+The `institution` and `name` fields are required in order for the API to return obfuscated but distinguishable account information from the `GET /accounts` endpoint.

-####  7.3.2.1. `NGBankTransfer`
+####  7.3.2.1. `AccountNumber`

+`AccountNumber` is a Fiat Account schema that represents accounts where the only identifying information required is some `accountNumber` string.

 ```
 {
 	name: `string`,
 	institution: `string`,
 	accountNumber: `string`,
+	country: `string`
 	fiatAccountType: `FiatAccountTypeEnum.BankTransfer`
 }
 ```

+The `country` field is meant to provide a way for providers to specify which country this data is meant for.
+For example, if a provider is expecting an `AccountNumber` schema for Nigeria, they can set the `allowedValues` field for `country` in the quote endpoint response to `['NG']`.
+With this information, the client will know to prompt the user for a Nigeria-specific account number.

 # 8. References